tatsuya/effective-java/chapter-7.md

 ## Item 43: Return empty arrays or collections, not nulls

 There is no reason ever to return null from an array- or collection-valued method instead of returning an empty array or collection.
 The null-return idiom is likely a holdover from the C programming language, in which array lengths are returned separately from actual arrays.
 In C, there is no advantage to allocating an array if zero is returned as the length.

+## Item 44: Write doc comments for all exposed API elements

+Documentation comments are the best, most effective way to document your API.
+Their use should be considered mandatory for all exported API elements.
+Adopt a consistent style that adheres to standard conventions.
+Remember that arbitrary HTML is permissible within documentation comments and that HTML metacharacters must be escaped.